-- List five reasons for growing trees. - What indigenous tree species grow in your farm/environment? - Find out from elder people in your area the kind of trees they used to grow and what they used them for.
-Find out why some of them are no longer common or available. - In your opinion what are the advantages of growing indigenous trees and shrubs in your garden?
+- List five reasons for growing trees. - What indigenous tree species grow on your land or in your environment? - Find out from elderly people in your area what kind of trees they grew and what they were used for. - Find out why some of them are no longer common or available. - In your opinion what are the advantages of growing indigenous trees and shrubs in your garden?